-Data, The Valuable Oil That Fuels Marketing
+Data, the Valuable Oil That Fuels Marketing

 Why is Data So Important in Marketing?

 Data is vital in the field of marketing due to three reasons.
 Firstly, data allows you to know where your company stands in the bigger picture.
-When setting up a marketing department or starting a marketing campaign, you need to understand what are the marketing campaigns that are performing, what your market share is, and the total investments that you are drawing from your programmes.
+When setting up a marketing department or starting a marketing campaign, you need to understand what are the marketing campaigns that are performing, what your market share is, and the total investments that you are drawing from your programs.
 For all of these, data helps to establish a baseline.
 Secondly, data provides you with an objective yardstick to measure the effectiveness of your marketing campaigns.
 Some essential metrics, for example, may include lead, website traffic to lead ratio, and landing page conversion rates.
 Thirdly, data makes your story much stronger when you are trying to procure budgets from your head office.
 This is particularly applicable in B2B marketing, says Nishi Seth, Head of Marketing APAC for Google Apigee, who hails from the industry.

 Another aspect that makes data the backbone of marketing is its ability to help marketers to make informed decisions.
 Nishi agrees, crediting the success of a past campaign that she ran to the usefulness of historical data.
-Her team analysed the list of customers that were signing up with the company every month, the number of transactions these customers made in the first month, and estimated their likelihood of attrition from there.
-The team then incentivised attriting customers to make purchases by doling out offers (which in case you didn't know, is a marketing technique used by companies like Grab and Uber).
+Her team analyzed the list of customers that were signing up with the company every month, the number of transactions these customers made in the first month, and estimated their likelihood of attrition from there.
+The team then incentivized attriting customers to make purchases by doling out offers (which in case you didn't know, is a marketing technique used by companies like Grab and Uber).
 The campaign eventually proved to be a hit.

 What Could Go Wrong in Data-Driven Marketing